 Below I list basic guidelines that will assure you to eat according the Food Combining rules, without going to too extreme making it more difficult to follow through.

 The two main and essential rules of food combining are:

 1. Eat fruit on an empty stomach.

 2. Don’t mix concentrated, high-quality protein with very starchy foods at the same meal.

 - Drink water before a meal, not with the meal

 - Ideally, don't eat more than one complex protein at a time.
-Although, if you like you can eat two complex carbohydrate foods together
+Although, if you like, you can eat two complex carbohydrate foods together

-Start applying Food combining rules five days a week, or one meal a day and notice how you feel after; it isn't a restricted way of eating, rather is an intelligent way to keep your digestion healthy, your energy levels productive, and your body fit without dieting.
+Start applying Food combining rules five days a week, or one meal a day and notice how you feel after; it isn't a restricted way of eating, rather it is an intelligent way to keep your digestion healthy, your energy levels productive, and your body fit without dieting.